CakeML/cakeml/translator/monadic/examples/README.md

 references, arrays and exceptions.

 [testRunScript.sml](testRunScript.sml):
-An example showing how to use of m_transle_run
+An example showing how to make use of m_translate_run